1996 United States men's Olympic basketball team: Roster

-With Michael Jordan intimating in 1994 that he would pass on the opportunity to participate in his third Olympic Games (previously in 1984 and 1992 (the Dream Team)) to "let others get their chance at a gold medal," USA Basketball officials sought to construct the team dubbed Dream Team III (Dream Team II was the moniker of the lesser-known 1994 USA Men's Basketball World Championship Team) with a winning combination of veteran players from the 1992 Dream Team that won the gold medal in Barcelona, and some of the league's best young talent.
+With Michael Jordan intimating in 1994 that he would pass on the opportunity to participate in his third Olympic Games (previously in 1984 and 1992 (the "Dream Team")) to let others get their chance at a gold medal, USA Basketball officials sought to construct the team dubbed Dream Team III (Dream Team II was the moniker of the lesser-known 1994 FIBA World Championship team) with a winning combination of veteran players from the 1992 Dream Team that won the gold medal in Barcelona and some of the league's best young talent.

-When the first ten players of the 1996 United States Men's National Basketball Team roster were announced in the summer of 1995, that young talent, and first-time Olympians, included the likes of Anfernee "Penny" Hardaway, Grant Hill, Shaquille O'Neal, and Gary Payton, who was added as a replacement for an injured Glenn "Big Dog" Robinson.
-Other veteran players who were first-time Olympians were Reggie Miller, Hakeem Olajuwon, and, Mitch Richmond, who was added in April 1996 along with Charles Barkley, completing the roster as the eleventh and twelfth members.
-Thus, the holdovers from the 1992 Olympic Team, Karl Malone, Scottie Pippen, David Robinson, John Stockton, and Charles Barkley, coupled with the first-time Olympians, formed the 1996 United States Men's National Basketball Summer Olympic team roster.
+The first 10 players of the 1996 United States men's national basketball team roster were announced in summer 1995, featuring young talent and first-time Olympians, including Penny Hardaway, Grant Hill, Shaquille O'Neal, and Gary Payton, who was added as a replacement for an injured Glenn Robinson.
+Other veteran players who were first-time Olympians were Reggie Miller and Hakeem Olajuwon.
+Olajuwon, a native of Nigeria, became the third naturalized American citizen after Ernie Grunfeld and Patrick Ewing to play for the U.S. Olympic men's basketball team.
+Mitch Richmond, along with Charles Barkley, were added in April 1996 completing the roster as the 11th and 12th members.
+Thus, the holdovers from the 1992 Olympic Team, Karl Malone, Scottie Pippen, David Robinson, John Stockton, and Charles Barkley, coupled with the first-time Olympians and 1988 Olympian Mitch Richmond formed the 1996 United States men's Olympic basketball team roster.